priv-kweihmann/meta-sca/README.md

 It is recommended to use `privkweihmann/yocto-sca-minimal:latest` docker container for building, which has all necessary requirements already installed.

+### Use in CI

+When you're planing to use meta-sca in your CI/CD, it is advised to use the minified layer [meta-sca-minified](https://github.com/priv-kweihmann/meta-sca-minified) to save you from cloning this fairly large repository.

+**NOTE** [meta-sca-minified](https://github.com/priv-kweihmann/meta-sca-minified) only offer releases of this layer for releases made after 03/2020

 ### Setup

 In your __bblayers.conf__-file add the following line